OldAl/tuts4pyside/README.md

 in the PySide system and examples.
 Particularly thank you for your forbearance and patience when sharing your expertise with the less experienced PySide users.

-I am particularly grateful to Aaron Richiger, who made many valuable suggestions and introduced me to github.
+I am particularly grateful to **Aaron Richiger**, who made many valuable suggestions and introduced me to github.
 Learning is easy when expert help is at hand!

 ###PySide Newbie Tutorials